 Long and Short

-When a trader buys a currency pair, it is being called that he/she took a long position, as expectations are that the pair will move to the upside.
-If indeed this is happening, the trader makes a profit.
+When a trader buys a currency pair, it is said that he/she is taking a long position, as expectations are that the pair will move to the upside.
+If this does indeed happen, the trader makes a profit.

-If a trader is selling a currency pair, it is said that he/she went short, as expectations are that the pair will move to the downside.
+If a trader sells a currency pair, it is said that he/she is going short, as expectations are that the pair will move to the downside.

 Bullish/Bearish and Hawkish/Dovish

-A trader that takes a long position or is thinking of taking a long position he/she is having a bullish view on that currency pair, or he/she is bullish that currency.
-For example, one can be bullish Euro and in particular bullish the EURUSD pair.
+A trader who takes a long position, or is thinking of taking a long position, has a bullish view of that currency pair; or in other words, he/she is bullish about that currency.
+For example, one can be bullish on the Euro, and in particular bullish on the EUR/USD pair.

-The opposite is called being bearish, either on a currency or on a currency pair.
+The opposite of bullish is bearish, either on a currency or on a currency pair.

-A central banker, on the other hand, cannot be neither bullish nor bearish as it is not possible to have a position on the market.
-Therefore, a central banker’s position/language/expression/statement can be either hawkish or dovish (this being the equivalent of bullish or bearish for the regular trader).
+A central banker can be neither bullish nor bearish, as it is not possible for them to have a position on the market.
+Therefore, a central banker’s position/language/expression/statement can be either hawkish or dovish (this being the equivalent of bullish or bearish respectively for the regular trader).

 Different Terms for Currency Pairs

-Different currencies and currency pairs have so-called nicknames and the most important ones are the following:
+Different currencies and currency pairs have informal names, or nicknames, the most important ones being the following:

-It is no wonder to hear traders referring to “cable” being bullish at a specific level and in plain English this is actually meaning that the GBPUSD is about to move to the upside so buying the pair will be recommended.
+It is no surprise to hear traders referring to “cable being bullish” at a specific level, and in plain English this actually means that the GBP/USD is about to move to the upside, so buying the pair is recommended.

 Other Terms Used

-- QE = quantitative easing.
-This is generally referring to a central bank buying its own government’s bonds, and can take various forms.
-Bonds being basically debt, in some regions of the world central banks, bought even the debt of private companies in various forms of quantitative easing programs.
-The United States ran no more than four QE packages, while Japan, Europe, and the United Kingdom are still involved in one way or another in various QE programs.
+- QE = Quantitative Easing.
+This generally refers to a central bank buying its own government’s bonds, and can take various forms.
+Bonds being basically debt, in some regions of the world central banks even bought the debt of private companies in various forms of quantitative easing programmes.
+The United States ran no less than four QE packages, while Japan, Europe, and the United Kingdom are still involved in one way or another in various QE programmes.

-- Easing = a central bank cuts interest rates.
+- Easing = a central bank cutting interest rates.

-- Tightening = a central bank hikes interest rates.
+- Tightening = a central bank hiking interest rates.

-Needless to say that the list can go on and on and what a trader needs to do is to understand that some new terms are going to be added on a constant basis, most of them acronyms, as central banking will have to adapt to an every changing and challenging market environment.
+Needless to say, the list can go on and on, and what a trader needs to do is to understand that some new terms are going to be added on a constant basis – most of them acronyms – as central banks have to adapt to an ever-changing and challenging market environment.

-Being constantly involved in trading financial markets will make it virtually impossible not knowing these terms and many other that exist or are about to be created.
+Being constantly involved in trading financial markets will make it virtually impossible not to be familiar with these terms, and the many others that exist or are about to be created.